dtempx/syphonx-chrome/README.md

 # SyphonX Chrome Extension

-This is the Chrome Extension for SyphonX—a super powerful, generic, data-driven tool that extracts data from any webpage.
+This is the Chrome Extension editor/runner for SyphonX—a light weight, no-code web-scraper that runs in any browser.

 ## Setup
 ```